jsantias/local-aws-env-concept/README.md

 ## Overview

 This is a proof of concept to enable developers to dev and test AWS services locally using localstack.
 Project sends and receives messages with SQS and uploads the data to S3.
-Uses localstack in a dockerised environment.
 It uses a powershell script as an entrypoint to launch the project inside a local cloud environment via docker.

 ![Architecture](https://github.com/jsantias/localstack-demo/blob/main/images/architecture.png)